Mrugalla/Hammer-and-Meiszel/README.md

 Hammer & Meißel is a keytracked polyphonic modal filter (and more).

+Did you ever wonder what would happen if you used a ton of bandpass- and comb filters to shape any kind of noise into something beautiful with intricate harmonics?
+For example, what if there were drums that are also kinda bells and they are playing your chords, while still being punchy?
+That is one of the kinds of situations H&M throws you into! :)

 Every voice has:
 1. An ADSR Envelope Generator
 2. A modal filter and a formant filter in parallel